damianolodi/damNotes/content/css/03-content-positioning.md

 ### Content Based

-`width: min-content;` → wrap the content and use the minimum space
+`width: min-content;` &rarr; wrap the content and use the minimum space

 -   _no support for Edge_

-`width: max-content;` → don't wrap and use the minimum space
+`width: max-content;` &rarr; don't wrap and use the minimum space

 -   _no support for Edge_